 - Forget to check the details: Social media posts are still professional communications and their content and presentation will reflect on your firm.
 As such, it is important they are factually and grammatically correct, and free of typos and spelling mistakes.

 - Use too much corporate speak: While your posts should be professional, they also need to be accessible and show a bit of personality.
 This will help your firm stand out from the crowd and should boost engagement with both your brand and social media presence.

-- Overlook the power of hashtags: On some sites, like Twitter and LinkedIn, including hashtags in your posts can really boost their reach.
+- Overlook the power of hashtags: On some sites, like X (formerly known as Twitter) and LinkedIn, including hashtags in your posts can really boost their reach.
 However, these should be applied mindfully and only to posts on sites that actually use hashtags.

 - Deleting or not responding to negative comments: It is important to acknowledge and respond to negative comments.
 Take time to reply and do not reply immediately, especially if it feels like a personal attack.
 When you are ready, write a short, non-confrontational reply that shows that you have read and understood the issue(s) raised, even if they’re unfounded.
 This shows both the person who has posted the comment and others reading it, that your firm hears their concerns and are taking the steps to rectify it to avoid this happening in the future.

 If you need help getting the most from your social media activities, call Lift Legal Marketing.
 We are experts in law firm marketing and can help you develop a tailored social media strategy.
 Book an appointment or call us to discuss your requirements and how we can help you take your social media to the next level.